-30 percent ruling - before and after

-Are you an employee hired abroad to work in the Netherlands?
+A well structured and timely presentation is essential in the request to the Tax Service. % 30 percent ruling - before and after Are you an employee hired abroad to work in the Netherlands?
 Then you might be eligible for the 30% ruling, a fantastic tax exemption opportunity!
 The 30 percent ruling means that 30 percent of your salary is paid out on a tax free basis for a period of five years.

-Applying for 30 ruling

-To increase your chance of the application being accepted, a well-structured and timely presenation is essential in the request to the Dutch Tax Authorities.
-We can give you a second oponion if your request was denied.
+Applying for the 30% ruling To increase your chance of the application being accepted, a well-structured and timely presentation is essential in the request to the Dutch Tax Authorities.
+We can give you a second opinion if your request was denied.

-A well structured and timely presentation is essential in the request to the Tax Service.

 30% ruling application granted - what next?

-After you have been granted the 30% ruling it is important that you opt for partial non-domestic taxation which releases you from the obligation to pay taxes on your worldwide wealth in box 3.
+If you acquired the 30%-ruling in 2023, it is still possible to opt for partial non-domestic taxation which releases you from the obligation to pay taxes on your worldwide wealth in box 3.
 On top of this you will be exempt from tax on income from savings and investments, as well as taxation on dividends from substantial shareholdings, with some exceptions.
 Along with some other practical advantages, such as an easier procedure for acquiring a Dutch driving license, this makes the 30% ruling a very favourable arrangement for expatriates.

-30% ruling ending?

-If your 30% ruling ends, not only will your net salary become lower, but you will also need to start thinking about your wealth and what this will mean for your tax return.
-You will be treated as a full resident tax payer and you will need to state your worldwide assets in your Dutch tax return.
+However, if you acquired your 30%-ruling in 2024 or later, the option for partial non-domestic taxation is unfortunately no longer possible from 2025 onwards.
+Therefore you are fully taxable in box 2 30% ruling ending?

+If your 30% ruling ends, your net salary will become lower.
+In addition, your tax status with regards to your worldwide assets may change.
+Changes in 30%-ruling With effect from 2027, the maximum tax-free allowance will be 27% instead of 30%.
+The 30% ruling is also capped to a certain income level called the WNT norm (also known as the Balkenende norm).
+In 2025 this amount is € 246.000 on an annual basis.
+This means that the 30% will not be applied to the part of the income that exceeds this amount.
+Furthermore, as mentioned previously, it is no longer possible to opt for partial non-domestic taxation from 2025 onwards.
-Starting a business in the Netherlands

-The Netherlands stands as an exceptionally appealing destination for business establishment.
-With corporate tax rates ranging from 15 to 25,8%, and the innovation box offering a mere 5% tax on Research & Development endeavors, the investment climate is attractive.
+Starting a business in the Netherlands The Netherlands stands as an exceptionally appealing destination for business establishment.
+With corporate tax rates ranging from 19 to 25,8%, and the innovation box offering a mere 9% tax on Research & Development endeavors, the investment climate is attractive.
+Advantageous environment The Netherlands boasts an extensive tax treaty network, thus avoiding double taxation across multiple countries.

-Advantageous environment

-The Netherlands boasts an extensive tax treaty network, thus avoiding double taxation across multiple countries.
 The Dutch participation exemption facilitates tax-free dividends from qualifying shares, while the fiscal unity regime permits seamless profit and loss offsetting within groups.
 Of course, the advantageous fiscal environment towards international companies adds to its allure.
 International business structures need careful tax planning in order to design the most tax efficient structure.
 Our advisors can help you decide what the best business type is for your needs.
 Also we can assist with incorporation and registration with the Chamber of Commerce, and submit the necessary forms to the Tax Office.
-We can help with payroll requirements and contracts and settings up the accounts.

-30%ruling for starting business

-If you wish to start a business in the Netherlands, it is very worthwhile to investigate whether you could qualify for the 30%-ruling as employed by your company.
+We can help with payroll requirements and contracts and setting up the accounts.
+30%ruling for starting business If you wish to start a business in the Netherlands, it is very worthwhile to investigate whether you could qualify for the 30%-ruling as employed by your company.
 In this case the company and payroll will need to be set up before you start working.